-Persecution of Christians in Mozambique is due to the following: i) Radical Islamic attacks have claimed the lives of many Christians; ii) The presence of drug cartels in some areas is making the lives of Christians, especially church youth workers difficult; iii) The government is restricting freedom of religion.
+Persecution of Christians in Mozambique is due to the following: i) Radical Islamic attacks have claimed the lives of many Christians; ii) The presence of drug cartels in some areas is making the lives of Christians, especially church youth workers, difficult; iii) The government is restricting freedom of religion.
+The war on the jihadists is also creating a new dimension whereby Christians are caught up in the ongoing conflict.